 - Describe how to refer a friend to a resource

 Each training session is open to a minimum of six participants and a maximum of 25.
 Sessions are available to all currently enrolled Columbia students.
+Requests for workshops or trainings for groups with fewer than six participants will be considered on a case by case basis prior to confirming the requested session.

 Attend a Training

-Students can request a Friend2Friend training for their group by completing and submitting an Alice!
+Columbia affiliates can request a Friend2Friend training for their group by completing and submitting an Alice!
 Health Promotion Workshop and Training Request.